thebigredgeek/apollo-errors/README.md

 **Otherwise**, *if strict is not truthy*, returns the original error passed into formatError.

 **Otherwise**, *if strict is truthy*, returns null.

+### isInstance (error): Boolean
+Returns true if the error is an instance of an ApolloError.
+Otherwise, returns false